 San Antonio’s City-owned electric and gas utility has shifted from a gas utility to one with sizable stakes in coal, nuclear, wind, and solar, delivering electricity to more than 900,000 areas residents.

 It’s also our largest climate offender and generator of toxic materials released to the air, water, and land.
-But a CPS commitment to zeroing out its carbon emissions by 2050—and expected shuttering its last coal plant by 2030—show a possible pathway to progress.
+But a CPS commitment to zeroing out its carbon emissions by 2050—and the pledged end of coal use by the utility by 2030—show a possible pathway to progress.

 CPS Energy is a utility in transition.
 Internal commitments and culture, global market and climate demands, along with sustained community pressure, have all pressed the nation’s largest City-owned provider of electricity and natural gas into the shape it holds today.
 While electricity is generated primarily from a mix of coal, gas, and nuclear power, CPS bought early into wind power and is growing a not-significant solar footprint after a years-long slowdown.